-Parents of slain toddlers ask for positive thoughts
+Parents of slain children ask for positive thoughts

 NEW YORK – The parents of two children prosecutors say were stabbed to death by their nanny in a shocking 2012 killing that haunted the city are asking the public to try to think positive as the criminal case finally goes to trial.